Pilot's Tip of the Week

 Snow or ice crystals in a cloud tend to deplete the cloud of supercooled liquid water, thus lessening the icing threat.
 When ice crystals form in a cloud, any liquid drops in the cloud begin to evaporate.
 Water vapor prefers to deposit on these ice crystals as opposed to condensing on the remaining cloud drops.
 As a result, ice crystals tend to grow at the expense of supercooled liquid water.

 At any particular moment, however, a cloud can be mixed phase, consisting of both ice crystals and supercooled liquid water.
-The Current Icing Product and Forecast Icing Product, in addition to AIRMET Zulu and pilot reports, are useful to determine if there's an icing potential in these snow producing-clouds."
+The Current Icing Product and Forecast Icing Product, in addition to AIRMET Zulu (now an icing G-AIRMET) and pilot reports, are useful to determine if there's an icing potential in these snow producing-clouds."

 Next week's tip: External pressure and good decision making